 The Board of Directors shall manage the affairs of the Association in accordance with these By-laws.
 It shall have the power to expend funds, to provide and maintain facilities for the use of the Association, provide for and employ stenographic and other employees, to carry out on behalf of the Association such activities as my appear necessary or proper to effect the purposes of the Association, and the perform such other duties as may be prescribed by these By-laws.
 It shall prescribe the powers and duties of such committee as it may form time to time authorize and create.

+Funds: Expenditures in excess of $500.00 and less than $10,000.00 shall be subject to approval by a majority of the Board of Directors.
+Expenditures of $500.00 or less by the Officers of the Association may be made when necessary to carry out the business of the Association.
+All expenditures in excess of $10,000.00 shall be subject to the approval of the Association membership by vote.
+A majority of all votes cast shall authorize the expenditures.

+Individual members of this Association shall have no beneficial right to the funds of this Association.

 SECTION 2: MEETINGS: